Willey & Co’s advice on when your septic alarm is going off

-4. The timer has gone bad or gotten out of adjustment.
+- The timer has gone bad or has gone out of adjustment.
 A lot of septic systems have a timer that tells the pump float and pump when the system is aloud to have electric.
 Timers are installed to protect the drainfield from being over used during peak demand time periods.

-6. The worst case sceniro is that the drainfield is having trouble accepting water for some reason.
+- The worst case scenario is that the drainfield is having trouble accepting water, this could happen for a variety of reasons.
 This could be due to a damaged pipe, broken fitting, or the drainfield is saturated with water and can’t take anymore.

 What do you do?

 - Wait about 24 hours from the time the alarm starting going off and reduce water usage dramatically.
 This will allow the system to catch up if it is experiencing extra water from usage.